pureflo/happy-scribe-quick-action/README.md

 2. Know your Happy Scribe organization ID
 3. Update the `organizationId` variable in the script if it's different from the default

-The default organisation ID is set to a placeholder ID "1234567".
-You'll need to modify line 35 in the script:
+The default organization ID in the script is set to "8761770".
+If your organization ID is different, you'll need to modify line 35 in the script:

 ```applescript
 -- Organization ID for Happy Scribe